Instructions for Authors

 Social Communication.
 Online Journal is published 2 times per year.
 Contributions are published in English.
 All the manuscripts submitted to Social Communication.
 Online Journal have to fulfill the formal requirements as follows:

 - Page 1 must include a title, name and surname of author (authors), an affiliation of author (authors) with ORCID number, an abstract (maximum of 120 words) and selected keywords;

-- Standard type (12-point font, double-spaced, Times New Roman, 1.0 inch margins) should be used throughout;
+- Standard type (12-point font, single-spaced, Times New Roman, 1.0 inch margins) should be used throughout;

 - All tables, figures, illustations should be placed in the text and additionally attached in separate files;